-- 6. The Maritime and Coastguard Agency (MCA) is responsible for developing, promoting and enforcing standards of marine safety; minimising loss of life amongst seafarers and coastal users; responding to maritime emergencies; minimising the risk of pollution of the marine environment from ships; and where pollution occurs, minimising the impact on UK interests. - 7.
+- 6. The Maritime and Coastguard Agency (MCA)- HM Coastguard is responsible for delivering upon six internationally recognised Coastguard functions Search and Rescue, Maritime Safety, Maritime Security, Pollution Response, Vessel Traffic Management and Accident and Disaster Response.
+The delivery of these functions supports the developing, promoting and enforcing of standards of marine safety; minimising loss of life amongst seafarers and coastal users; responding to maritime emergencies; minimising the risk of pollution of the marine environment from ships; and where pollution occurs, minimising the impact on UK interests. - 7.
 The modern role of HM Coastguard was clearly defined by the Secretary of State for Transport in the House of Commons in March 1992 when he announced that under the authority given to him by the Coastguard Act 1925 it had been agreed that Her Majesty's Coastguard is responsible for the initiation and co-ordination of civil maritime search and rescue within the United Kingdom Search and Rescue Region which includes the mobilisation, organisation and tasking of adequate resources to respond to persons either in distress at sea, or to persons at risk of injury or death on the cliffs or shoreline of the UK.